NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Length and Weight

 The longer the ratchet handle, the easier it will be to apply torque to a fastener.
-While this can release a bolt with less effort, it can also quickly overpower the fastener’s strength, potentially stripping or tearing the head off of the fastener.
-Most ratchet handles are designed for optimum torque application—long enough to apply leverage and loosen a bolt but not so long that they destroy the fastener with marginal effort.
+While a longer handle will require less effort to release a bolt, it also makes overtightening the fastener possible, potentially stripping or tearing the head off.
+Most ratchet handles are designed for optimum torque application—meaning they’re long enough to apply leverage and loosen a bolt but not so long that the fastener is destroyed with marginal effort

-Another consideration in length is whether the user will be able to manipulate the ratchet in a given position.
+Another consideration related to length is whether the user will be able to manipulate the ratchet in a given position.
 A long-handled ratchet can be near useless under the hood of a car, while a thinner ratchet with a short handle can fit almost anywhere.

 In terms of weight, heavier ratchets will obviously fatigue the user faster.
-Keep in mind that when working overhead, such asdriving lag screws through a deck’s ledger board, even a lightweight ratchet can feel heavy and cumbersome.
-It’s generally best to purchase a high-quality, lightweight model that can get the job done without tiring the user out.
+Keep in mind that when working overhead, such as when driving lag screws through a deck’s ledger board, even a lightweight ratchet can feel heavy and cumbersome.
+It’s generally best to purchase a high quality, lightweight model that can get the job done without tiring the user out.

 Material